rajkstats/dev/_pages/about.md

 I've lived in `Bengaluru, India` since 2017 and grew up and completed my education in `New Delhi, India`

-`Note : I intend to use this space to write and share stuff on analytics engineering.`
+Note : I intend to use this space to write and share stuff on analytics engineering